-SUMBA was formed in March 2014 by a group of moorers at Aqueduct Marina, and has adopted five miles of the Middlewich Branch from Barbridge Junction to Bridge 11, near Church Minshull.
+SUMBA was formed in 2014 when a group of moorers at Aqueduct Marina adopted five miles of the Middlewich Branch from Barbridge Junction to Bridge 11, near Church Minshull.

 Horseboating - the original method of moving goods around the country